-Programme curriculum that leads to the attainment of the PEOs and the POs must be designed.
-The programme shall provide how its curriculum is designed, published, and disseminated.
+The programme shall provide how its curriculum is published, and disseminated.
 The structure of the curriculum, which comprises course code, course title, total number of contact hours (lecture, tutorial and practical) and credits is to be provided.
 Flow diagram that shows the prerequisites for the courses shall also be provided.
-The MCA programme should cover general and specialised professional content of adequate breadth and depth, and should include appropriate components in Mathematics and Management.
-The relevance of curriculum components, including core computer courses to the POs, shall be given.
-The institute shall describe how the core computer subjects in the curriculum lend a learning experience with the complex computing problems.
-In addition to the General Criteria, each programme must satisfy a set of criteria specific to it, known as Programme Specific Criteria which deal with the requirements for computing practice particular to the related subdiscipline.
-The stipulations in the Programme Specific Criteria chiefly concern curricular issues and qualifications of faculty.
-The programme curriculum in correlation with programme specific criteria is to be provided.
-The institution shall provide evidence that the programme curriculum satisfies the programme specific criteria, and industry interactions/internship.
+The relevance of curriculum components including core computer courses to the POs shall be given.
+The institute shall describe how the core computer subjects in the curriculum add to the learning experience with the complex computing problems.
+The institute should identify the curricular gaps in attaining the POs/COs and it is expected to provide additional courses required to bridge the gap.
+The institute shall provide the required information for assessment, evaluation and review methods to evaluate the attainment of the COs.